 Teddy had been sleeping through most of the presentation, but he started to stir as they talked, and Ginny went to a corner of the room, changed him, and started to nurse him.
 Harry was sitting down, and very few questions were being asked.
 People in the room were mostly talking to each other or to Ron and Hermione.
 While she was nursing, Ginny went back and sat next to Harry, sitting so they were lightly touching.

-Neville and Hanna came over, and Hanna asked, “How did this happen?”
+Neville and Hannah came over, and Hannah asked, “How did this happen?”

 “When his grandmother gave Teddy to Harry, I tried to feed him with a bottle, but he didn’t want to take milk from a bottle.
 From the way he was acting, we could tell he wanted to nurse.
 When I realized that I could get a magical bra and nurse him myself, I just thought it would be a good idea.
 What is going on between you and Neville?”